Education and Schools in Ireland

 International schools in Ireland

 A number of international schools in Ireland specifically cater to foreign nationals, including German, French and Japanese schools.
-There are also a few schools which offer the International Baccalaureate (IB) curriculum, although all of these are located in Dublin.
+There are also a few schools which offer the International Baccalaureate (IB) curriculum, although most of these are located in Dublin.

 International schools in Ireland are difficult to get into and often have long waiting lists, so parents should apply as soon as possible.
 Tuition fees can be very expensive, and expats who insist on having their children attend an international school should factor these costs into their employment contract negotiations before arriving in Ireland.